Is it True Sweating More Makes you Lose Weight?

 Some people still believe that sweating is related to the amount of calories you burn, but it's not true.
 We'll explain why not.

 It’s a common myth that the more sweat-soaked your workout clothes get, the more pounds you’re losing.
-However, this isn’t true.
-The number of calories you’re burning has to do with more than just sweating.
-After all, if that weren’t true, people who don’t sweat wouldn’t lose an ounce!
+However, it’s not true at all that sweating more makes you lose more weight.
+The number of calories you’re burning has to do with things unrelated to sweating.
+After all, if that weren’t true, people who didn’t sweat wouldn’t lose an ounce!

 Sweat, weight loss, and exercise